 - PREXTEX SET INCLUDES: Sixteen Nylon Covered Bean Bags in a Variety of Colors: Red, Yellow, Green, Blue, Orange & Purple

 4. Freeplay ideas.

 It’s a great idea to have a quiet corner for the really little ones.
 Set up an area with a variety of Winnie and Friends toys and the children can have endless amounts of fun coming up with their own activities with mum or dad.
 Make it extra cosy with soft pillows and blanket.

-Thought about party favours and goodie bags?
-Check out this post.
+Thought about goodie bags?
+Check out our Winnie the Pooh party favours post.